OLIMEX/OLIMEXINO-85/SOFTWARE/README.txt

 Note that each example has a readme file in its folder detailing furhter how to use it and how it works.

-Folder "Firmware" contains the bootloaders that can be used to flash the board via any compatible AVR programmer in case of electrical failure or bootloader override.
+Folder "Firmware" contains the bootloader that can be used to flash the board via any compatible AVR programmer in case of electrical failure or bootloader override.